 I spent several years putting Hashimoto's Thyroiditis into remission.
 I get lot of questions about what that process entailed so I share my story here.
-The wellness courses I teach are informed by the research and interventions I have connected with on my autoimmune journey.
+In my Smooth Sailing Club I teach wellness principles that are informed by the research and interventions I have connected with on my autoimmune journey.
+I also have experience helping kids use mindfulness to manage the stress of constant testing, food sensitivities, body frustration and worry that accompany autoimmune conditions.
+Feel free to reach out if you or your child are looking for support.

 My Hashimotos Story